Home Warranty Code Upgrades: Does Coverage Include Bringing Systems to Code?

 Furnace Flue rerouting, combustion air, permit $400 – $1,500

-Code-related add-ons can increase the total cost of a repair by 20–30% or more on top of standard repair costs—costs that fall entirely on the homeowner if their warranty plan lacks code upgrade coverage.
+Code-related add-ons can increase the total cost of a repair by 20 to 30% or more on top of standard repair costs, expenses that fall entirely on the homeowner if their warranty plan lacks code upgrade coverage.
+For home warranty furnace coverage specifically, code-required flue and combustion air work is a common denial point.

 Smart Savings Made Simple!